Lorellana21/pokemon-list/README.md

  `npm run docs`

  ## Code composition
- Apart from root component, two additional components have ben created: Pokemon.js and PokeList.js, respectively for the list of pokemons and the card of each pokemon.
+ Apart from root component, two additional components have ben created: PokeList.js y Pokemon.js, respectively for the list of pokemons and the card of each pokemon.